A. Praise in heaven.

 a.
 Armies, gathered together to make war against Him who sat on the throne: Some find it hard to understand how man could be so foolish to try and keep Jesus and this heavenly army off the earth in a pitched battle.
 They suggest that these armies initially gather to battle against each other, and then turn their fury on the returning Jesus.
 This may be the case, but we should never underestimate man's folly and hatred of God.

 i.
 "This is the incurable insanity of sin, which wars away in spite of defeat after defeat, against a holy God."
 (Newell)

 ii.
 To make war against Him: This is just the logical extension of man's constant war against God since the fall.
 It is no more unbelievable than the idea that God came to earth and men murdered Him.

 b.
-John says nothing about a battle.
-This is an entirely one-sided affair, more of a simple act of judgment than an actual war.
-“The battle of Armageddon is the laughter of God against the climax of man’s arrogance.”
+To make war: John wrote no description about a battle.
+This is an entirely one-sided affair, more of a simple act of judgment than a prolonged battle or war.
+"The battle of Armageddon is the laughter of God against the climax of man's arrogance."
 (Barnhouse)

 c.
 Then the beast was captured, and with him the false prophet: The beast and the false prophet receive special treatment.
 They are cast alive into the lake of fire before the Great White Throne of judgment holds court (Revelation 20:11-15).